SORSE/sorse.github.io/_pages/home.md

 gave presentations, discussions, demonstrations, and thanks to everyone who participated in one of our sessions to make all of this possible.

-But this won't be the end of everything.
-There is still need for exchange within our international community of research software engineers.
+But this isn't the end.
+There is still a need for knowledge exchange and networking within our international community of Research Software Engineers.

 Stay tuned and keep an eye on the communication channels of [your national RSE chapter]({{ "/contact/chapters/" | relative_url }}).